Isabella of Valois

-Isabella of Valois (9 November 1389 – 13 September 1409) was Queen of England as the wife of Richard II, King of England, between 1396 and 1399, and Duchess of Orléans as the wife of Charles, Duke of Orléans, from 1406 until her death in 1409.
+Isabella of Valois (9 November 1389 – 13 September 1409) was Queen of England as the wife of Richard II, King of England, between 1396 and 1399, and Duchess of Orléans as the wife of Charles I, Duke of Orléans, from 1406 until her death in 1409.
 She had been born a princess of France as the daughter of King Charles VI and Isabeau of Bavaria.

 Life

 Isabella was born on 9 November 1389 in Paris, France, as the third child and second daughter of Charles VI, King of France, and his wife, Isabeau of Bavaria.
 Her eldest sibling had already died by the time of her birth, and the second-eldest died the following year; however, she had nine younger siblings, seven of whom survived infancy.
 Five of her younger siblings were born after Isabella had already been married off to England, and one of them died while she was still there.

 In 1396 negotiations started about marrying six-year-old Isabella to the widower Richard II, King of England (1367–1400), who was 22 years her senior, to ensure peace between their countries.
 Isabella told the English envoys (who described her as pretty) that she was happy to be Queen of England as she had been told that this would make her a great lady.
 She also started practising for the role.

 Richard and Isabella on their wedding day in 1396.
 He was 29 years old; she was six.

 Richard travelled to Paris for his bride, where great festivities were held.
 Afterwards, the court and the English guests went to Calais where the wedding ceremony was performed on 31 October 1396, but would not be consummated at least until the bride's twelfth birthday.

 A tearful Princess Isabelle, dressed in a blue velvet dress sewn with golden fleurs de lys and wearing a diadem of gold and pearls, was carried by the Dukes of Berry and Burgundy to Richard’s pavilion.
 She was taken away by a delegation of English ladies led by the Duchesses of Lancaster and Gloucester.
 Four days later, on 4 November 1396, she was brought to the church of St. Nicholas in Calais where Richard married her.
 She was five days short of her seventh birthday.
 Her dolls were included in her trousseau.